Invictum/charon/README.md

 Charon
 ======

-Charon is a Minecraft server side plugin that provides ability to track players PVP statistics and save it to a file in CSV format.
+Charon is a Minecraft server side plugin that provides ability to track players PvP, PvE and EXP statistics with saving it to a file in CSV format.

 Installation
 ------------